 Colorado Ski Country USA strongly encourages EVERYONE to wear a helmet while skiing or riding.
 Skiing or riding in a safe and controlled manner is the biggest factor in having a safe day on the slopes.

-Colorado Ski Country encourages you to educate yourself on the benefits and limitations of wearing ski and snowboard helmets.
-Helmets provide added protection when you fall, but wearing a helmet doesn’t give you permission to ski or snowboard faster or more recklessly.
+Helmets provide added protection when you fall.
+Wearing a helmet doesn’t give you permission to ski or snowboard recklessly.

 Helmets designed for other uses (bike, skate, baseball, etc.) should not be used for skiing and snowboarding.
 Be sure the helmet you purchase meets the specific design and safety criteria for skiing and snowboarding.

 Before purchasing a helmet, it’s a good idea to spend time researching helmet manufacturer websites for design information, fitting instructions, and other specifications.
 Not all helmets fit the same, so it’s important to try on several different helmet brands and styles to find the one that fits your child the best.